natelandau/halp/README.md

 Before you can use Halp, you must first

-1. Create a configuration file by running `halp config``.
+1. Create a configuration file by running `halp config`.
-2. Index your commands.
-You can do this by running `halp index``.
+2. Index your dotfiles by running `halp index`.

 ## File locations